-Based on the above EAMRs for 2014-2018, the geolocation (geometric center) and demographic data of Guangdong and a discrete Poisson spacetime scan statistic (Kulldorff's method)^[30,31] were used to test the distribution of T2DM mortality over space and time and identify high-risk spatiotemporal clusters.
-Within the study area, assuming that the deaths due to T2DM satisfied 588 the Poisson distribution, a cylindrical window of different sizes was allowed at each location (the bottom of the cylinder corresponds to the geographical location, and the height corresponds to the time), and the size and position of the window were dynamically changed.
+Based on the above EAM for 2014-2018, the geolocation (geometric center) and demographic data of Guangdong and Kulldorff's space-time scan statistic^[30] were used to test the distribution of T2DM deaths over space and time and identify high-risk spatiotemporal clusters.
+Within the study area, assuming that the deaths due to T2DM satisfied the Poisson distribution, a cylindrical window of different sizes was allowed at each location (the bottom of the cylinder corresponds to the geographical location, and the height corresponds to the time), and the size and position of the window were dynamically changed.
 For each change in the window, the log-likelihood ratio (LLR) calculates the ratio of the actual and expected cases inside and outside the window, and determines the maximum LLR value for all windows in all areas as possible spatiotemporal clusters.
 It then calculated the inside and outside RRs of the clusters, and statistical tests were performed to generate a simulated data set that uses Monte Carlo randomization to calculate the P-value.
 LLRs represent the degree of clustering.